 The great thing about ginger tea is that it is safe to drink, and no serious side effects have been reported.
 However, there’s an occasional chance that you may develop heartburn, diarrhea or mouth irritation.23

 Adding Ginger Tea to Your Regular Diet Can Help You Achieve Optimal Health

 Ginger has been around for thousands of years, and it’s safe to say it’s not going anywhere soon.
-Based on the evidence, taking it as a tea may potentially benefit your well-being in the long run.
-But in order to maximize its effectiveness, I recommend that you grow your own ginger roots so that you avoid ingesting pesticides and other harmful chemicals that normally come from conventionally grown herbs.
+Based on the evidence, taking it as a tea may potentially benefit your well-being.
+But in order to maximize its effectiveness, I recommend that you grow your own ginger roots so you avoid ingesting pesticides and other harmful chemicals that normally come from conventionally grown herbs.

 Frequently Asked Questions About Ginger Tea

 Q: Is ginger tea good for you?